Finding the right Massage Therapist can be hard.

 * * * This article is all about cleanliness.

 Massage therapy is a hands-on, close-contact service.
 Cleanliness is critical.
-It's critical for legal reasons, ethical reasons, health and safety reasons, professional reasons, and also basic curiosity reasons.
-All the reasons.
+It's critical for legal reasons, ethical reasons, and health and safety reasons.

 We all have varying levels of tolerance with cleanliness.
 That tolerance may be influenced by our personal preference and choices, or it may be dictated by the need to mitigate potential risks to our health - be it allergens and/or contagions.

 So when you're trying to find your perfect massage therapist, it is (or at least should be) acceptable to ask for a tour of their office before you commit to making an appointment.
 No need to waste your time, or theirs, if the environment where you'll receive services not a good fit.

 When you arrive at the space or the first time, ask few questions and visually inspect the following key areas.
 Determine if this massage therapist's cleanliness practices are up to your standards or accommodate your wellness needs.

 Interior design and decor is an aspect that may vary greatly from one massage therapy setting to the next.
 In public settings, like a hospital, the decor would be largely out of the massage therapist's hands.

 But in privately owned settings, it may communicate what to expect or the style of massage you may receive there.

 Some practices may opt for a minimal, more clinical or medical aesthetic.
 Others may showcase various spiritual influences.
 And many may go the traditional and homey route, or the opposite - modern and zen.